-If you’re like me, and don’t often read books intended for juvenile readers, The Ocean at the End of the Lane will surprise you.
-If you haven’t read any of author Neil Gaiman‘s children’s lit, pick up The Ocean at the End of the Lane and give it a read; it is one of those rare novels that appeals to any reader.
-Continue reading
+If you're like me, and don't often read books intended for juvenile readers, The Ocean at the End of the Lane will surprise you.
+If you haven't read any of author Neil Gaiman's children's lit, pick up The Ocean at the End of the Lane and give it a read; it is one of those … Continue reading The Ocean at the End of the Lane: A Review

 Tag: reading